Home Chapter 1 Chapter 2 Chapter 3 Progress

 “No, no!”
 Xie Lian raised both hands.
 He didn’t want to trouble anyone—he never did.
 But at this point… wasn’t he turning this into an even bigger mess?
 He steadied his voice and said, “I can… manage it myself… really…” The last word thinned into a whisper before he realized it.

-"Yes," Xie Lian responded.
-"Yes"...?
-Caught between relief and mortification, he stooped into a stiff bow, then straightened at once when he realized just how absurd that looked—so formal, especially towards Hua Cheng—and yet, he couldn't stop himself.
+“Yes,” Xie Lian responded.
+“Yes”…?
+Caught between relief and mortification, he slid off the bed and stooped into a stiff bow, then straightened at once when he realized just how absurd that looked—so formal, especially towards Hua Cheng—and yet, he couldn’t stop himself.
 Heat flooded his face.
 He spun on his heel and hurried out before Hua Cheng could say another word.

-Xie Lian had initially declined the offer so as not to trouble anyone, but in truth... he had no idea how one should properly prepare such a bath!
-At Puqi Shrine, all he ever had to do was fetch the wooden bucket and gather water from the nearby stream.
-But here...
-Pacing to the bathing chamber, he tried to recall if Hua Cheng had ever explained the layout, where things were kept, how it all worked, or—
+Xie Lian had initially declined the offer so as not to trouble Hua Cheng any further, but in truth… he had no idea how one should properly prepare such a bath!
+At his quaint shrine in Puqi Village, all he ever had to do was fetch the wooden bucket and gather water from the nearby stream.
+But here… As he made his way toward the bathing chamber, he tried to recall whether Hua Cheng had ever explained the layout, where things were kept, how any of it worked, or—

-His thoughts were interrupted by a faint, comforting aroma.
-The chamber glowed softly under lantern light, the paper screens painted with a warm radiance.
-His eyes passed over a wash basin, a mirror, a few benches, and shelves lined with various items, but none of it drew him like the stone tub, which had already been filled with warm water.
+His thoughts were interrupted by a faint, soothing aroma.
+Lantern light spilled across the chamber, painting the paper screens with a muted glow.
+His gaze passed over a wash basin, a mirror, a few benches, and shelves lined with various items, but none of it drew him like the stone tub, already filled with warm water.
 A small sigh slipped past him, tentative but relieved.
-"It wouldn't be a problem," he could imagine Hua Cheng affirming.
+“It wouldn’t be a problem,” he could imagine Hua Cheng affirming.

-Still, Xie Lian's guilt prickled.
-He eased himself toward the tub, carefully setting his robes aside as Ruoye slipped silently from his shoulders.
-He lowered himself into the warm water.
-Steam rose to envelop him.
-The gentle blend of herbs soothed him as he breathed it in.
+Still, Xie Lian’s guilt prickled.
+He eased himself toward the tub, carefully setting his robes aside as Ruoye slid silently from his shoulders.
+He lowered himself into the warm water, steam rising to envelop him as the gentle blend of herbs soothed him with each breath.

 Xie Lian leaned back against the tub’s edge, gaze drifting upward, unfocused, tracing nothing along the ceiling above.